atoy40/meteor-elements/README.md

 This is probably the most important file, because it contains Polymer itself and meteor-elements components.
-You can add or remove dependancies according to the elements you want to use.
+You can add or remove dependencies according to the elements you want to use.